 You can also think about doing a thesis or fourth-year project to synthesize everything you’ve learned so far and create something you’re really proud of.
 Check with your specific department for more information.

 Burnout (“long-term exhaustion and diminished interest in work”) has similar symptoms to clinical depression.
 That’s why it’s so important to take care of yourself if you’re starting to feel run down.
 Make time for sleep, eat healthy food and stay active.
 Talk to your friends about what you’re going through (if they’re also graduating, they might be feeling the exact same things).
 Find ways to destress and take care of your mental health at HealthyUofT.

 And if at any point you need help, there are a lot of resources available to you.
 Visit your registrar or the Dean of Students/Student Life Office at your college or faculty for advice and information about other services.
-Connect with your community by talking to staff at First Nations House, CIE or the Family Care Office, and get support from your peers through student groups like Peers are Here.
+Connect with your community by talking to staff at First Nations House, CIE or the Family Care Office, and get support from your peers through student groups.
 If things get really challenging, visit the Health and Wellness Centre.
 In an emergency, call 9-11.

 Consider mentoring a first-year student, whether through a formal mentorship program or by going for coffee with a younger student from your college or club.
 Talking about their experiences and giving advice will show you how far you’ve come and remind you how much of an accomplishment it is that you’re graduating, which could give you a final push of motivation to get through your degree.

 Another way to give back is by taking a community engaged learning course or volunteering in the community.
 Getting involved with something outside of the university will integrate you into the world outside of academics, and maybe even introduce you to a position or organization that you want to stay involved in after you graduate.